 I want so badly to say that the art is OK, but I can't.
 This manga IS very poorly drawn, but I believe that the mundane drawings make it funnier and remarkable.

 It is easy to understand and relate to the feelings of most of the characters in Mob Psycho 100.
 A bunch of them made their way into my heart.
 They are not perfect, they are a bit stereotypical, they make mistakes, they take the wrong turns, but we watch them grow across the manga.
-Many people switch sides, and several villains show a point in their arguments and views of the world.
-You get to sympathize with many villains, and both you and the protagonist are left to wonder who is "the bad guy".
+Some people switch sides, and several villains show a point in their arguments and views of the world.

 Mob Psycho 100 is my #1 favorite manga.
 I have never laughed so hard, while getting so caught up in the action.
 I ended up reading the whole thing in a matter of days (I honestly tried to make it last a while, but...yeah).

 And as for OPM fans, this manga is definitely worth reading!
-In comparison to the original OPM, the art here is better, and the characters are more developed over the course of the story.
+In comparison to the original OPM, Mob has better art, and the characters are more developed over the course of the story.
 We get a more elaborate story, and we still get to see brats with butt-chins!

 There's a lot of wonder on how similar Mob Psycho 100 is to One Punch Man, and although there are some similarities, Mob Psycho 100 is arguably ONE's more serious work (but it still has plenty of comedy).